 Tech start-up myth two is the belief that if you build your software product, people will, of course, start buying it.
 (Without much effort being placed into sales or market research, even.)
 It’s the idea that you need only focus on making a great product, and then you can watch the cash roll in.
 People do what they know, and it can be easy to find comfort in the ‘build it and they will come’ myth.

 Unfortunately, believing in this myth is problematic.
 Without sales, you can’t know if there’s a market for your new product in the first place.
 In fact, 42%of start-ups have failed due to a ‘lack of market need for their product’.
 It makes sense – if people don’t want your product, you won’t sell it.
 Plus, even when there is a need for your product, there is no guarantee that customers will find – and choose – your software in a marketplace as vast as the ocean.

 The reality is that building your new product is only half of the battle.
-The tech start-up scene is a busy place, and without curating a customer basefrom the start, your software might never leave the production line.
+A tech start-up scene is a busy place, and without curating a customer base from the start, your software might never leave the production line.
 It could be the best in world, but without sales, no one would know.

 Myth three: better software always wins

 Tech start-up myth three is the idea that ‘does it better’ will always beat ‘does it first’.
 It’s the belief that a product that solves a problem better than another, similar product already on the market will always beat that competitor once it enters the market.
 This myth revolves around the idea that business success is all about the product.

 It might make sense on paper that a better product would do better in the marketplace, but unfortunately, reality isn’t so cut and dry.
 Business success is as much about your customer relationships, marketing efforts, and your brand reputation.
 While your ‘better’ software might be great at solving pain points, it won’t have a time-tested reputation behind it.
 Customers won’t know that it’s better, or if it will always be better.
 Being time-tested is a selling point that a new product won’t have.